Learn to speak the language of Ethiopia!

 መልካም የፋሲካ በዓል- melkam yefasika beal- happy Easter!

-እንኳን አብሮ አደረሰን- To all of us welcome to Easter !
+እንኳን አብሮ አደረሰን- To all welcome to Easter !

-የሰላም የደስታ በዓል ያርግልን- Wish to all us peace ,happiness at these festival. !
+የሰላም የደስታ በዓል ያርግልን- Wish you all peace ,happiness at these festival. !

 1 I am glad to meet you/ ስለተዋወቅን ደስ ብሎኛል/ Sel tewawqn des blongal